Frequently Asked Questions

 - Redox calibration / test solutions

-- Connect the SWAP soil Redox probe (clean the probe before recalibration) to the readout unit.
+- Connect the SWAP soil Redox probe (clean the probe before calibration) to the readout unit or datalogger.

-- Determine the off-set when 1 calibration / test solution is used or the slope, intercept and correlation coefficient of the calibration line when at least 2 calibration / test solutions are used.
-Replace the existing calibration settings with the new calibration data if the quality criteria are met.
-For more details, consult the soil Redox probe manual.
+- Determine the offset when 1 calibration / test solution is used or the slope, intercept and correlation coefficient of the calibration line when at least 2 calibration / test solutions are used

 Note: the mV reading depends on the calibration / test solution used, the type of reference electrode used and temperature.